Youth-run ‘The Good Stuff Store’ boosts access to healthy foods

 The ‘Good Stuff Store’ will be a youth-run grocery story that will soon be located in all four locations of the Boys and Girls Club of Central Mississippi.

-Aliya Parte says this is a great chance for teenagers like herself to gain working experience.
+Aliya Parte said this is a great chance for teenagers like herself to gain working experience.

 “It feels great to be a teenager and working somewhere,” said Parte.
 “A lot of kids don’t get to have this opportunity.”